Umidkubayev/Umidkubayev/README.md

 @Umidkubayev:
 <-- all web-designs designed from our comand -->
-©copyright All rigths reserved; 2021
+ All rigths reserved; ©Copyright; 2021
 //Thanks